ForeBoard Home

 The base bet and the press operate independently.
 You can win the press and still lose the base, or vice versa.
 Each settles on its own outcome at the end of its respective match.

 Presses cascade.
-If your press bet itself goes 2-down (you press on hole 6, and by hole 8 you're down on the press), the trailing side can press the press.
-A side that's getting buried has nested layers of opportunity to recover (or dig deeper).
+This is where it can get especially fun.
+If a press bet itself goes 2-down, the trailing side can press the press.
+A side that's getting buried has nested layers of opportunity to recover (or dig deeper depending on your world view).

 A few important rules:

-- Closed matches cannot be pressed.
-Once a match is mathematically over (3 & 2, 4 & 3, etc.), no more presses on that match.
+• Closed matches cannot be pressed.
+Once a match is mathematically over (3 & 2, 4 & 3, etc.), no more presses on that match are allowed.

-- Tied presses always wash.
-A press that ends square (after hole 9 or 18) pays nothing.
+• Tied presses always wash.
+A press that ends all square (after hole 9 or 18) pays nothing.

 Press triggers can be configured: ForeBoard supports auto-trigger at 2-down (the press fires automatically when the deficit hits) or manual trigger (the trailing side taps a button to press, giving them the option to decline).
-Manual is the traditional and more cautious approach; auto is faster, ensures the most action, and prevents the "wait, did anyone press?" forgetting that happens on the back nine.
+Manual is the traditional and more cautious approach.
+Auto is faster, ensures the most action, and prevents the "wait, did anyone press?" discussion that tends to happen on the back nine.

-If you're new to Nassau, play a game or two without stakes (ForeBoard has this option) and the press auto trigger.
-You will quickly understand how presses work, and why this game is so popular.
-Once you have it, you can take the training wheels off and start playing for stakes.
+If you're new to Nassau, it could be wise to play a game or two without stakes (ForeBoard has this option) and the press auto triggered.
+You will quickly understand how presses work, and why this game is so popular, without worrying about your wallet.
+You will quickly pick it up though, and can then take the training wheels off and start playing for stakes.

 The Vegas press — optional one-hole drama